Lemons, Lavender, & Laundry

 Please note that we only had to create a two-sided vanity.
 If your utility sink is not set against a wall or appliance on one side (like ours), you will need an extra piece of plywood for the third side.

-• 2 or 3 Pieces of 1/2″ or 3/4″ plywood to cover the front and side(s) of your sink.
+• 2 or 3 Pieces of 1/2″ or 3/4″ plywood to cover the front and side(s) of the sink.
 Remember to allow for an overlap of the corners when measuring.
 Also, feel free to buy a higher quality wood.
 We did this on a tight budget, so we went with a cheaper wood.

 • Wood Glue